 We are inviting original research submissions (FULL 8 pages), work-in-progress (SHORT 4 pages), and poster abstracts (2 pages, NEW TYPE).
-All the accepted submissions will be presented in MentalHealth 2019 and published in the IEEE ICHI 2019 Proceedings (in IEEE Xplore Digital Library); Selected FULL/SHORT papers will be invited to publish an extended version in a special issue of a journal (TBD).
-Last year, selected papers were published in the Health Informatics Journal (IF: 3.021).
-Selected high-quality SHORT papers will also be invited to submit an extended version to the journal supplement for consideration.
+All the accepted submissions will be presented in MentalHealth 2019 and published in the IEEE ICHI 2019 Proceedings (in IEEE Xplore Digital Library); Selected FULL/SHORT papers will be invited to publish an extended version in a special issue (“Special Issue: Semantics of Mental Health”) in the JMIR Medical Informatics journal.
 Note: If a paper is selected for possible journal publication, the authors will be asked to shorten their workshop paper to be published in the ICHI 2019 Proceedings and then submit the journal version after the workshop.
 The authors can still choose to publish their full papers in the conference proceedings, in which case however, the authors will NOT be eligible to publish in the journal supplement due to the journal's self-plagiarism concern.

 Paper submission deadline: March 31, 2019